 Oh, and the last bit of ladder from the first picture is now displaying my doilies.

-For fun I even took some scraps to make that arched window frame.
+Also, just for fun I even took some scraps to make that arched window frame.
 I’ve added those to my shop too.
 Creating layers with textures is what I’m all about. woot!

 My hope is that you are inspired to give DIY a try, especially to try this grain scoop sconce tutorial.
 I’d love your feedback!

-Do pin and share to spread the fun.
+In addition, do pin and share to spread the fun.